stacks-network/stacks/resolvers.md

 # Resolvers (DRAFT)

+***Warning: This document is currently in DRAFT status and therefore may change rapidly and significantly.
+Do not build production-ready apps based on it yet!***

 Resolvers can return data via multiple protocols Currently two protocols are defined by this spec: __HTTP(S)__ (as a RESTful API), and __DNS__.

 __Table of Contents__